Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Where to buy it: CGM is available in both powdered and pelleted forms.
 Look for it at farm and feed stores, county co-ops, and places that sell garden supplies.

 How and when to apply it: Timing is critical to the success of using CGM, because it doesn't work once seedlings emerge.
 Apply a first round in late April or early May (when surface soil temperatures reach about 55 degrees F), and a second application around mid-August.
 Spread the product evenly across your lawn at a rate of approximately 20 pounds per 1,000 square feet.
-Water it in lightly in order to activate it.

 You can expect CGM to remain effective for 5 to 6 weeks each time you apply it.
 Although CGM will start working right away, don't expect to see immediate results.
 It takes about 4 years of annual applications to achieve complete results.